DaveMielke/NBP/b2g/ui/doc/introduction.rst

   indicator|.
 This is its default representation.
 It can be changed via `The Settings Screen`_.

-Note that the cursor isn't shown when at least one character has been selected.
-This is because edit actions are then performed on all of the selected characters as a single entity rather than at the cursor's location.
+Note that the cursor isn't shown when at least one character has been selected (see `Selecting Text`_).
+This is because editing actions are then performed on all of the selected characters as a single unit rather than at the cursor's location.

 If a screen element (list, group of pages, etc) needs to be scrolled, then: